nayamairena/Logging-Library/README.md

   - At any time, client code may create a new *logger*, which provides access to a *logging function*.
   - Each call to a logging function includes a message along with a *severity level*, which indicates whether the message is an *error* message, a *warning* message, an *informational* mesage, or a *debugging* message.
 These are the only possible severity levels.
   - At any time, a logger object may be configured to either *display* or *ignore* messages associated with a given severity level.
-By default, all severity levels should be displayed.
+Each severity level is configured independently: for example, it is valid to have a logger configured to ignore *error* messages, display *warning* messages, ignore *informational* messages, and display *debug* messages.
+By default, all severity levels are displayed.

 This project is already set up with a build system and test framework, but you will be writing **all** of the library code from scratch.